Fairness at Work Episode 1 Recap: Best Practices for Revamping the Remote Workplace

 — Brandon Gordon

-Now that we expect many employees to be remote for the long haul, how can companies foster culture?
+Now that we expect many employees to be remote for the long haul, how can companies foster a strong remote workplace culture?

 • Facilitate informal communication: Create the muscle and intention to make sure side conversations and context are shared broadly (and in writing), so people don’t miss out on potential “hallway conversations” and remain connected and collaborate.

-• Reconsider meetings scheduling norms: No same day meetings, 15 minute buffers, daily stand ups that are just a few minutes.
+• Reconsider meetings scheduling norms: No same-day meetings, adding15 minute buffers between. meetings, and using daily stand ups that are just a few minutes for check-ins.

 • Check and adjust: Whimsical, fun happy hours that were fun at the start of the pandemic may have outworn their welcome.